 If you haven’t already done so, now is an excellent time to review your company’s year-end results and plan for the coming year.
 If you’ve already created your annual plan, you may want to look at it in a new light.

 A typical approach to planning suggests multiplying last year’s quantitative results by an acceptable growth factor.
 Industry standards vary, often from 5% to 25%.
 Add to that number scheduled enhancements to your product line plus solutions to key problems you’ve been meaning to address, and that’s your plan.

 Those of you who’ve been following my articles know that I advocate a different approach to this process: Step 1) Learn whatever you can from last year’s results – something many of us forget to do.
 For example, make 1998 the year you act on the knowledge that it takes six months to train your field reps, not the six weeks you used to allocate.
-Step 2) Set targets which will excite you and your team and get you out of bed every morning; Step 3) Figure out how to reach the targets in Step 2.
+Step 2) Set targets that will excite you and your team and get you out of bed every morning; Step 3) Figure out how to reach the targets in Step 2.

-* revenue and profit
+- Revenue and profit

-* new customer growth
+- New customer growth

 Your implementation plan has a number of components:

-The approach to some targets will be simple, others more complex.
+The approach to some targets will be simple, others are more complex.
 While there are no guarantees of success, each target should have an identifiable path with a good probability of getting your company to where you want it to be.
 That path will define one or more initiatives to be put on a timeline.
 The path will also include milestones – checkpoints to measure the ongoing success of the initiative.